ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 - Searching operation remains the same.
 - Adding & Removing
   - After a node is added/removed, the heights and balance factor of the added/removed node are updated, and if necessary, rotations are done.
 Implemented recursively.
-  1. Balance factor (bf) - Calculated by subtracting the height of the left subtree by the height of the right subtree.
+  1. Balance factor (bf) = leftHeight - rightHeight = subtracting the height of the left subtree by the height of the right subtree.
      1. 0 = Perfect balance.
      2.	-1/1 = considered balance but slightly heavier on right/left side.
 No rotations can be done to make tree balanced.
      3. Other values mean that subtree is unbalanced and at least one rotation needs to be done.